-For the fifth episode of “Digital explained to my Mom”, I have had the pleasure to meet Willem Corbijn, Managing Partner of IntoAction.
+For this week’s episode of “Digital Explained to my Mom” I have had the pleasure to interview Nicholas Scalice, Founder of the Landing Page School.

 Enjoy the show!

 Markus Auer (47) is a technology evangelist, speaker, start-up guy and security sales professional and joined ThreatQuotient as Regional Sales Manager in April 2018 where he is responsible for market development in Central Europe.
 He brings with him over 20 years of experience in IT Security.

 Prior to that, Markus held other positions at ForeScout Technologies, Q1 Labs (now IBM) SourceFire (now Cisco), netForensics and MessageLabs (now Symantec).
 In addition to his training as Industrial Manager at Siemens AG Munich, Markus worked as a freelance consultant for Novell and Microsoft.

 In this episode, I have the pleasure to interview Jasper Wognum founder and CEO of BrainCreators in his hometown of Amsterdam.

 He explains how he and a group of college